Play fantastic thieves in a fantastical city in this new stealth-adventure tabletop roleplaying game. Read more

 PAPER BOOKS: You get the PDF beta kit in March.
 You get a code to buy a physical copy of The House Book and The Player's Guide at cost from DriveThruRPG.
 (You pay shipping then.)
 You get all the unlocked PDF content during this Kickstarter campaign.Estimated delivery:

 TALISMAN: You get the PDF beta kit in March.
 You get all the unlocked PDF content during this Kickstarter campaign.
-And you get select PDF content delivered to you on a stylish 16 GB thumb drive (for which you pay shipping now).Estimated delivery:Add $15 USD to ship outside the US
+And you get select PDF content delivered to you on a stylish 16 GB thumb drive (for which you pay shipping now).Estimated delivery:Ships anywhere in the world

 BOOK & TALISMAN: You get the PDF beta kit in March.
 You get a code to buy a physical copy of The House Book and The Player's Guide at cost from DriveThruRPG.
 (You pay shipping for the books then.)
 You get all the unlocked PDF content during this Kickstarter campaign.
-And you get select PDF content delivered to you on a stylish 16 GB thumb drive (for which you pay shipping now).Estimated delivery:Add $15 USD to ship outside the US
+And you get select PDF content delivered to you on a stylish 16 GB thumb drive (for which you pay shipping now).Estimated delivery:Ships anywhere in the world

 17 backers Limited (8 left of 25)